“All the world is made of faith, and trust, and pixie dust”

 TRVST (pronounced “trust”)” is our third and final name.
 We very much like it.

 We began life as the Atmosphere Foundation.
-Atmosphere was my then consulting vehicle, a boutique shop specialising in digital transformation, helping large organisations to navigate and make the most of digital opportunity.
+Atmosphere was my then consulting vehicle, a boutique shop specializing in digital transformation, helping large organizations to navigate and make the most of digital opportunities.
 The foundation networked in senior stakeholders and explored the role of profit with purpose.

 As we progressed, predominately across a series of events, it became increasingly clear that there was a need to do more than simply convene.
 Our gathered small crowd wanted to actually get on and achieve.
 The opportunity to collaborate and co-create became apparent.

 Branding can be so subjective.
 As we gathered momentum and started to more cohesively form our plans we became Oxygen.
 If Atmosphere tipped its hat to the future, a horizon not on land but rather one of growth and ambition, then Oxygen was an enabler, a requirement.